RHYMES WITH NERDS

 Lights go off and off I wander into yonder open plains,

 Painting strictly by the numbers on these glossy window panes.

 Coffee flowing from the faucet, inspiration from the tap,

 Squeezing food into an hour while I shower through a nap.

-Lighting candles in the middle while the ends are both aflame.
+Lighting candles in the middle with an unrelenting flame.

 Is a crimson-loaded paintbrush and a violent stroke or two.